 So, speaking of the sounds of Istanbul, the first sound I heard was the Turkish Language, during the flight.
-Of course this sound came without the subtitles and I was unable to understand it, but, I’ll have to admit I love the sound of the language.
+Of course, this sound came without the subtitles and I was unable to understand it, but, I’ll have to admit I love the sound of the language.
 I also have an interest in learning the language but I’m not sure I’ll get there.

 The next sound on my list is the sound of boats on the Golden Horn.
-The Golden Horn is the place with a variety of activity happening and because of that it is one of the noisiest places.
-There are people walking along the pier, tourists, visitors, people taking the ferry, people crossing the place.
+The Golden Horn is a place with a variety of activities happening and because of that it is one of the noisiest places.
+There are people walking along the pier, tourists, visitors, people taking the ferry, and people crossing the place.
 The ferries carrying passengers across the Golden Horn or the Bosphorus.
 Seagulls flying over, men fishing, people selling things along the shore.
 But if you separate all these sounds the loudest background sound you’ll hear are the boats that are either docking in or sailing out, boats honking.
 It is the one sound there that holds and completes the whole scene together.

-Another noisy place are the bazaars, whether you are in Spice Bazar or the Grand Bazar, you’ll be called out directing you to buy things from a certain shop.
+Another noisy place is the bazaars, whether you are in Spice Bazar or the Grand Bazar, you’ll be called out directing you to buy things from a certain shop.
 You will be offered free samples to try and then lured into purchasing.
 You’ll hear random Turkish music coming out of shops.
 You’ll hear people bargain and haggle for purchases.
 You’ll hear people yelling orders out.
 The bazaars are generally a hub of noise and activity.